Christiannjhay/Recipe-sharing-api-v2/README.md

 3. **Access the API:**
     Open your browser and navigate to [http://localhost:5000](http://localhost:5000)
 ## API Endpoints
+ >Adjust the URLs and request bodies based on your specific test cases and the response data returned by the server.**
 - **POST /recipes/:** Add a new recipe.
 - **GET /recipes/:** Retrieve a list of all recipes, sorted by most recent.
 - **GET /recipes/{recipe_id}/:** Retrieve details of a specific recipe by its ID.